hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="mfamethodwriteokta"></a>
 # **MFAMethodWriteOkta**

-> void MFAMethodWriteOkta (MFAMethodWriteOktaRequest mFAMethodWriteOktaRequest, string methodId, TimeSpan? wrapTTL = null)
+> void MFAMethodWriteOkta (string methodId, MFAMethodWriteOktaRequest mFAMethodWriteOktaRequest, TimeSpan? wrapTTL = null)

 Update or create a configuration for the given MFA method